 As a result, when she left the Philippines and began to set up the Plan Cañar Field Office, she was determined that it would be set up without the dozens (or hundreds) of staff that were typical for Plan offices in those days.
 Plan Cañar would have just a few, mostly senior staff, plus a driver.
 This meant that, because there were virtually no staff to manage projects, community members managed project implementation with, for example in the case of the water system in San Rafael, the support of government.
 (In San Rafael, that was IEOS and me!)

 So, I think that putting the community in the driver’s seat wasn’t necessarily the point, at least in Annuska’s mind.
-It seemed that she mainly was determined to avoid staff headaches, so created a “low-staff” model.
+It seemed that she mainly was determined to avoid staff headaches, so she created a “low-staff” model.
 What we ended up calling “empowerment” – communities leading their own development, as was their human right – was a by-product of having low numbers of staff.
 Not that simple, obviously, but that’s how it felt.